a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

                     <i class="fa fa-pencil"></i>
                 </div>
                 <div class="note-message" style="flex-flow: column wrap">
-                    <p>Why did I choose <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.positive">the <code>flask_restplus.inputs.positive</code> class</a>?
+                    <p>Why did I choose <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.positive" target="_blank">the <code>flask_restplus.inputs.positive</code> class</a>?
 For both the <code>page</code> and <code>page_num</code> parameters, zero and negative values are invalid.
 Checking the parsed values to ensure they are positive numbers would be simple, but since a class already exists that performs the same check, IMO, it is wasteful to re-implement the same logic.</p>
                 </div>
             </div>
         </li>